Satyam-Rastogi/google-news-scraper-demo/README.md

 # Schedule periodic execution (every N minutes)
 python src/core/main.py "technology" --schedule --interval 60 --format json --full-count 2
 ```

+Note: For the async version, you can use `src/core/async_main.py` instead of `src/core/main.py` in the scheduled task generation script to take advantage of the performance improvements.

 ### Command Line Options